ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    void DemoPanel::onInitialize()
    {
+     // Access the abstract ROS Node and
-     node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();
+     // in the process lock it for exclusive use until the method is done. node_ptr_ = getDisplayContext()->getRosNodeAbstraction().lock();

+     // Get a pointer to the familiar rclcpp::Node for making subscriptions/publishers
+     // (as per normal rclcpp code)
      rclcpp::Node::SharedPtr node = node_ptr_->get_raw_node();
      publisher_ = node->create_publisher<std_msgs::msg::String>("/output", 10);
      subscription_ = node->create_subscription<std_msgs::msg::String>("/input", 10, std::bind(&DemoPanel::topicCallback, this, std::placeholders::_1));
    }

+   // When the subscriber gets a message, this callback is triggered,
-   void DemoPanel::topicCallback(const std_msgs::msg::String & msg)
+   // and then we copy its data into the widget's label void DemoPanel::topicCallback(const std_msgs::msg::String & msg) {
-   {
      label_->setText(QString(msg.data.c_str()));
    }

-   void DemoPanel::buttonActivated()
+   // When the widget's button is pressed, this callback is triggered,
+   // and then we publish a new message on our topic. void DemoPanel::buttonActivated()
    {
      auto message = std_msgs::msg::String();